jeshan/aws-error-logger/README.md

 - Email
 - any application that supports a webhook

-# Example: when a build fails, target: Sentry
+# Example: build failure -> Sentry
 ![](sample-sentry.png)

 # Instructions